Little Pro on 2018-05-21

 There is currently no REACH-like or TSCA-like regulations for chemicals in India.
 There is no national chemical inventory or any chemical registration requirement either.
-However, it is misleading to say that there is no chemical regulation in India at all.
+However, it is developing its own REACH-like regulation.
 In this article, we will give you an overview of chemicals-related regulations in India and share with you the latest developments.

 The following 2 chemical regulations are the most important ones in force in India.
 We will take a close look at them one by one.